 - Documentation of liquid assets

-International applicants must prove that their secondary education from their home country is equivalent to a U.S. high school diploma.
+- Education Credential Evaluation - International applicants must prove their secondary education from their home country is equivalent to a U.S. high school diploma.
 Applicants who have been determined by an accredited agency to have earned the equivalent of an associate’s degree or higher can have the high school requirement waived.
 Applicants who have attended college and wish to transfer credits to this institution must have a course-by-course evaluation before determining potential transfer credits.

 All foreign educational credentials must be evaluated by an accredited agency.